enthought/pyface/docs/source/testing.rst

 dialog and then subsequently the ``when_opened`` callable.
 In the body of the ``when_opened`` callable is where you define the interactions with the modal dialog you want to be performed during the test.
-You can use the :meth:`get_dialog_widget` method on the tester object (accesible since this is passed as an argument to ``when_opened``) to get access to the UI for the dialog.
-Then interactions can be performed using methods such as :meth:`find_qt_widget`, :meth:`click_widget`, etc. Alternatively, if working with a TraitsUI applicatino, you could use the TraitsUI :class:`~traitsui.testing.tester.ui_tester.UITester` to perform these interactions (see the `TraitsUI Testing documentation <https://docs.enthought.com/traitsui/traitsui_user_manual/testing.html>`_).
+You can use the :meth:`get_dialog_widget` method on the tester object (accesible since the tester is passed as an argument to ``when_opened``) to get access to the UI for the dialog.
+Then interactions can be performed using methods such as :meth:`find_qt_widget`, :meth:`click_widget`, etc. Alternatively, if working with a TraitsUI application, you could use the TraitsUI :class:`~traitsui.testing.tester.ui_tester.UITester` to perform these interactions (see the `TraitsUI Testing documentation <https://docs.enthought.com/traitsui/traitsui_user_manual/testing.html>`_).
+If doing so, it is important to remember to set the :attr:`auto_process_events` attribute on the :class:`~traitsui.testing.tester.ui_tester.UITester` to False.
+This prevents :class:`~traitsui.testing.tester.ui_tester.UITester` and :class:`ModalDialogTester` from both trying to drive the event loop simultaneously, which can lead to very strange, difficult to diagnose, bugs.
+Finally, you should ensure that your ``when_opened`` callable will close the dialog.
+You don't want to leave the dialog open and blocking (there are timeouts in place as a safety net, but neverthelesss).
+:class:`ModalDialogTester` provides a method :meth:`close` for this purpose.
 To verify the dailog was indeed opened once, you can run ``self.assertTrue(tester.dialog_was_opened)``.

-Additionally, :class:`ModalDialogTester` provides a context manager :meth:`capture_error` to be used inside te event loop.
+Additionally, :class:`ModalDialogTester` provides a context manager :meth:`capture_error` to be used inside the event loop.
 When errors or failures occur they could be missed by :mod:`python:unittest`, but this catches them.
 These can then be checked with the :meth:`assert_no_errors_collected` method.